jedld/droiuby/README.md

 websites that uses droiuby markup and contains ruby scripts.
 The markup is designed to correspond directly to native controls and widgets while using some familiar HTML constructs.
 To facilitate client side interaction (like javascript) the website can use ruby scripts to handle events.
-Using Jruby, scripts are able to access all libraries and services available to native applications.
+Using JRuby, scripts are able to access all libraries and services available to native applications.

 License